dacoolguy1/dacoolguy1/README.md

 ## Other Common Github Profile Sections
 👩‍💻 I'm currently working on my Nodjes skills

-🧠 I'm currently Advancing my Software Engineering
+🧠 I'm currently Advancing my Software Engineering Skills with ALX Africa

 👯‍♀️ I'm looking to collaborate on any project related to Flutter or NodeJs